allaboutcomputersa1/allaboutcomputersa1/README.md

 - 👋 Hi, I’m @allaboutcomputersa1
-- 👀 I’m interested in ... hacking developing
+- 👀 I’m interested in ...
+IT  hacking
-- 🌱 I’m currently learning ...hacking developing
+- 🌱 I’m currently learning ...
+IT  hacking
-- 💞️ I’m looking to collaborate on ...hacking developing
+- 💞️ I’m looking to collaborate on ...
+IT  hacking
-- 📫 How to reach me ... allaboutcomputersa1@gmail.com
+- 📫 How to reach me ... allaboutcomputersa1@gmail.com    1845-202-2871
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ...the road to succsess is always under control!!!

 <!---
 allaboutcomputersa1/allaboutcomputersa1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.